Tharunaditya/coapps_project_HR_mgmt_system/README.md

    python manage.py runserver
 3. Access the application in your web browser at http://localhost:8000

+Requirements
+For a detailed list of dependencies and their versions, please refer to the [REQUIREMENTS.md]() file.

 Contribution
 Contributions are welcome!
 Please follow the contribution guidelines (CONTRIBUTING.md).